watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot of the browser URL.](media/Ex4-Task5.9.png)

-9. Use helm to install `cert-manager`; a tool that can provision SSL certificates automatically from letsencrypt.org.
+9. Use helm to install `cert-manager`, a tool that can provision SSL certificates automatically from letsencrypt.org.

    ```bash
    kubectl create namespace cert-manager